About Us

 Sandia National Laboratories‘ Community Involvement program financially supports our efforts to provide Healthy food to all our neighbors in need.

 The Alameda County Master Gardener Program works to serve the diverse communities within Alameda County.
 Master Gardeners are people of all ages from all walks of life who want to give back to their communities.
 We volunteer our time to help people learn about gardening.
-The Garden of Grace is an approved project for Master Gardeners to earn credit.
+Our garden is an approved project for Master Gardeners to earn credit.

 Many of the seeds grown by the garden were donated by Renee’s Garden Seeds.
 Their assistance is gratefully acknowledged.
 The garden has grown Renee’s varieties of carrot, squash, lettuce, chard, radish, and tomato, and all have performed very well, in many cases exceeding varieties sold by other companies.